 The Medicine I course is designed to introduce students to the process of clinical decision making by utilizing critical reasoning skills to diagnosis and treat illness and disease.
 Students will develop their knowledge base in the etiology, clinical presentation, differential diagnoses, and therapeutic approach to disease processes.
 This course will focus on the most commonly diagnosed medical problems.
-In addition to lectures and reading assignments, Problem Based Learning sessions in a small group format will allow for additional opportunities to develop critical thinking skills.
-Strategies for disease prevention and promotion throughout the lifespan will also be emphasized.
-This course will lay the foundation for Medicine II which is offered in the Summer Semester.
+In addition to lectures and reading assignments, Problem Based Learning sessions in a small group format will allow for additional opportunities to develop critical thinking skills pharmacokinetic principles in a medication therapy management model.
+Introductory topics will be followed with a series of organ system or disease-focused topics.
+Application of basic principles through appropriate medication selection and use will be covered for the latter.
+The judicious use of drugs in physician assistant practice will be emphasized.
+This course will be continued in Pharmacotherapy II.

-PAS 517 Pharmacology I (3)
+PAS 517 Pharmacotherapy I (3)